EMMADevelopment/quickstart-docs/ios-cocoa-objectivec-en.md

-1. If you do not have cocapods integrate in your app follow <a target="_blank" href="https://guides.cocoapods.org/using/getting-started.html#toc_3">this guide</a>
+1. If you do not have cocapods integrate in your app follow <a target="_blank" rel="nofollow" href="https://guides.cocoapods.org/using/getting-started.html#toc_3">this guide</a>

 2. Add EMMA dependeny to you Podfile file